- Add/Edit Alert Profiles

-NetBeez enables users to define alerts with several parameters, assign them to Tests, and receive notification when an alert is triggered.
+NetBeez enables users to define alerts with several parameters, assign them to Tests, and receive a notification when an alert is triggered.
 Some metrics available to generate alerts are, for example:

 - PING packet loss